Home 9 About the USC TCORS

 Project 1: Use of novel non-combustible tobacco products among US youth

-This study determines how availability of different new non-combustible products impacts tobacco product use in US youth.
-In partnership with the Monitoring the Future (MTF) Study, we are adding novel regulatory science-focused measures to the annual cross-sectional survey of US 8th, 10th, and 12th graders to assess trends in US youth non-combustible product use/poly-use from 2024-2028 and the product types, product characteristics, and populations driving such trends.
+This study looks at how the availability of new non-combustible tobacco products affects use among U.S. youth.
+In partnership with the Monitoring the Future (MTF) Study, we are adding new questions to the annual survey of 8th, 10th, and 12th graders to track trends in youth use of these products from 2024–2028.
+We also aim to understand which product types, features, and population groups are driving these trends.

 Project Lead(s): Adam Leventhal, PhD